Which of the following is an example of a trade receivable? | Study Prep in Pearson+

 1

+Eliminate incorrect options: Advances to employees are not trade receivables because they are not related to the sale of goods or services.
+Similarly, interest receivable and tax refunds receivable are classified as other receivables, not trade receivables.

-Conclude that the correct answer is accounts receivable from customers for goods sold on credit, as it directly relates to the company's primary operations and meets the definition of trade receivables.
+Conclude: The correct example of a trade receivable is 'Accounts receivable from customers for goods sold on credit,' as it aligns with the definition of trade receivables.

 Watch next